Disability counselling support

 A final report will be delivered to the Australian Government in September 2023.

-The impact of these issues being explored by the Disability Royal Commission continues to be felt.
+The impact of these issues being explored by the Disability Royal Commission may continue to be felt.
 For this reason, emotional support (also known as counselling) continues to be available if you have been affected by these issues.
 This support is available for people with disability, and their carers and families.

-Emotional support is free, independent and confidential.
+Counselling support is free, independent and confidential.
 If you would like to speak to a counsellor near you, select your state and territory.

 On this page

 - Support for Aboriginal and Torres Strait Islander people with disability